WildAid/wildaid.github.io/_posts/2020-06-09-Create-Realm.md

 <img src="/assets/images/Skip.png" style="border:1px solid black" width="70%"><BR><BR>
    1. Configure Realm: Give the Realm App a name and link your cluster, then click "Create Realm Application".
 Paste this name the Realm App name into the template (example: WildAidApp).
 <img src="/assets/images/Realm_Config.png" style="border:1px solid black" width="100%"><BR><BR>
    1. In the top left of your screen, use the "copy" icon to copy the Realm App ID, and paste into the template as "Realm App ID".
+Example Realm App ID: "wildaidapp-abcde".
 The top left of the screen looks like this:
 <img src="/assets/images/Copy_Realm_App_ID.png" style="border:1px solid black" width="100%"><BR><BR>